fedora-infra/hrf/README.md

 # hrf (Human Readable Fedmsg)

-hrf is a tiny Flask application that accepts JSON blobs from the fedmsg buss via `POST` requests and converts them into human readable strings that can be used to display the information.
+hrf is a tiny Flask application that accepts JSON blobs from the fedmsg bus via `POST` requests and converts them into human readable strings that can be used to display the information.